 Fly-fishing and sea-fishing equipment

 Garmin GPS pre-loaded with a number of local walks, maps, guidebooks and compass

 Supply of bird food for all the different feeders

 Welcome Basket filled with lots of lovely local produce and a pint of milk in the fridge.

 Can I bring my dog?

-We provide poo bags, water and food bowls and a doggie first aid kit!
+We provide poo bags, water and food bowls and a canine first aid kit.